boningdong/boning-net/_experiences/karlstorz-2018.md

 logo: "/assets/img/experiences/karlstorz.png"
 ---

 Karl Storz is a leading endoscope manufacturer – offers systems for human and veterinary medicine as well as for industrial applications.
-Here are responsibilities:
+Here are my responsibilities:
 * Selection and verification of 1st source and alternate electronic/electro-mechanical components
 * Documentation of electronic and electromagnetic components
 * Resolution of Purchasing and Manufacturing problems with components